AliceO2Group/analysis-framework/evsel.md

     ``` c++
     #include "Analysis/EventSelection.h"
     ```
-* join Collisions and EvSels table and use corresponding iterator as an argument of the process function:
+* join _Collisions_ and _EvSels_ tables and use corresponding iterator as an argument of the process function:
     ``` c++
     void process(soa::Join<aod::Collisions, aod::EvSels>::iterator const& col, ...)
     ```